waku-org/specs/standards/core/rln-contract.md

 ### Membership life-cycle

-To register a membership, a user puts locks up a deposit.
+To register a membership, a user locks up a deposit.
 Each membership has an expiration date.
 After a membership expires, it enters a grace period, during which the user can extend it.
 Extending a membership requires no additional deposit.